Slacks Creek

 The level of cultural diversity witnessed in Slacks Creek was found to be above average when compared nationally for a number of language and cultural background related metrics

-Slacks Creek had a higher cultural diversity than most local areas, with 22.9% of residents speaking a language other than English at home and 33.2% born overseas.
-Christianity was the predominant religion in Slacks Creek, accounting for 45.7% of its population.
-Islam showed significant overrepresentation in Slacks Creek compared to Greater Brisbane, with 7.7% versus 7.6%.
+Slacks Creek has a higher linguistic diversity than most local areas, with 22.9% of its residents speaking a language other than English at home, as recorded in the 2016 Census.
+Additionally, 33.2% of Slacks Creek's population was born overseas.
+Christianity is the predominant religion in Slacks Creek, practiced by 45.7% of its inhabitants.

 Frequently Asked Questions - Diversity